-Most of the time, the assessments will test your ability and familiarity with Microsoft’s two most popular programs – Word and Excel.
+Most of the time, these tests assess your ability and familiarity with Microsoft’s two most popular programs – Word and Excel.

 Kenexa is an IBM company that helps companies by providing them with solutions for talent management, retention and recruitment.

 The company works with a variety of organizations and provides them with assessment tests that can be used as part of the hiring process.

 In all, Kenexa offers more than 1,500 Prove It tests that are available and taken completely online.

 The company allows businesses to pick and choose what skillsets are most important to their particular business and industry, and then test their candidates on them.